Obama says won't allow U.S. debt ceiling crisis repeat

-WASHINGTON (Reuters) - President Barack Obama told top lawmakers on Wednesday he was ready to work with Republicans and Democrats on a “balanced” approach to deficit-cutting but would not permit another down-to-the-wire debt ceiling crisis, the White House said.
+WASHINGTON, May 16 (Reuters) - U.S. President Barack Obama told top lawmakers on Wednesday he was ready to work with Republicans and Democrats on a “balanced” approach to deficit-cutting but would not permit another down-to-the-wire debt ceiling crisis, the White House said.

 White House spokesman Jay Carney said Obama made clear in the sandwich lunch he hosted that congressional leaders needed to “avoid refighting old political fights” and made clear he will not allow “a replay of last summer’s self-inflicted political crisis.”